DLibatique/LATN102-S20/notes/6-indirect-statement.md

 To indicate that we are paraphrasing what the speaker said, we use the accusative to represent the subject of the thought and an infinitive as a main verb:

-- Dixit patrem amare filias.
+- Dixit patrem amāre filiās.

 - He said **that** the father loved his daughters.